St Andrews Castle: Home to kings

 Several notable figures spent time in the castle over the next several years.
-James I of Scotland (1406–1437) received part of his education from Bishop Henry Wardlaw, the founder of St Andrews University in 1410.
+James I of Scotland (1406–1437) received part of his education from Bishop Henry Wardlaw, the founder of the University of St Andrews in 1410.
 A later resident, Bishop James Kennedy, was a trusted advisor of James II of Scotland (1437–1460).

 Used as a prison

 During these years, the castle also served as a notorious prison.
 The castle's bottle dungeon is a dank and airless pit cut out of solid rock below the north-west tower.
-It housed local miscreants who fell under the Bishop's jurisdiction as well as several more prominent individuals such as David Stuart, Duke of Rothesay in 1402, Murdoch Stewart, 2nd Duke of Albany in 1425, while Archbishop Patrick Graham, who was judged to be insane and might have been imprisoned at this place for a while, actually died in captivity in Loch Leven Castle in 1478.
+It housed local miscreants who fell under the Bishop's jurisdiction as well as several more prominent individuals such as David Stuart, Duke of Rothesay in 1402, Murdoch Stewart, 2nd Duke of Albany in 1425, while Archbishop Patrick Graham, who was judged to be insane and might have been imprisoned at this place for a while, actually died in captivity in Lochleven Castle in 1478.